-At Bottega Child Development Center we carefully design our program based on chronological ages and developmental stage.
+At Bottega Child Development Center we carefully design our program based on chronological ages and developmental stages.
 Our groups are divided by age into three classes starting as young as 18 months up to 5 years old.
 Our three groups are:

 Image of the Child